chitalu/cprintf/README.md

 cprintf_t_dbg(format, tup)
 ```

+I hope this will be useful to you!

 Please leave feedback and I will be more than happy to consider improvements to the library.
 I may however take a while to implement new changes due to time constrains.
+CONTRIBUTORS WANTED!

 Thank you